Hidden Conflicts in Neural Networks and Their Implications for Explainability: Experimental Details

 \subsection{Real Data Experiments}

-As described in the main text, for our real data experiments, we used four datasets and pretrained models from the OpenXAI benchmark \citep{agarwal-openxai} in addition to our own model strained on a subset of the MIMIC-IV medical database \citep{johnson-mimic-iv-nature}.
-Our version of the MIMIC-IV dataset was constructed from a cohort of all patients with recorded ICU stays.
+\textbf{Datasets.} As described in the main text, for our real data experiments, we used four datasets and pre-trained MLPs from the OpenXAI benchmark \cite{agarwal-openxai} in addition to our own MLP models trained on Titanic \cite{titanic-frank} and Covertype \cite{covertype-blackard} datasets, as well as a subset of the MIMIC-IV medical database \cite{johnson-mimic-iv-nature}.
+We also used a set of FT-Transformer models trained on the same datasets (including those from OpenXAI).

+Our dataset for the MIMIC-IV experiment was constructed from a cohort of all patients with recorded ICU stays.
 For each patient, we extracted the admission weight, heart rate (HR), mean blood pressure (MBP), respiratory rate (RR), oxygen saturation (SpO2), body temperature, admission type, gender and admission age values from the first hour of their first ICU stay.
 These variables were selected as the most relevant in cooperation with our clinical collaborators.
 Patients for which some of the data were unavailable or contained clinically unrealistic values were excluded from the dataset.
 We took the 30-day patient mortality as the label and our prediction target.
-For the purposes of training of our models, the continuous values were scaled using a robust scaler from scikit-learn \citep{pedregosa-scikit-learn} using the quantile range $[10, 90]$ while the categorical features were encoded using a one-hot encoding.
-Additionally, to reduce the imbalance in the data, we randomly upsampled the patients with the positive label to form one-third of all samples.
+For the purposes of training our models on the three additional datasets, the continuous features were scaled using a robust scaler from scikit-learn \cite{pedregosa-scikit-learn} using the quantile range $[10, 90]$ while the categorical features were encoded using a one-hot encoding.
+For MIMIC-IV only, we randomly upsampled the patients with the positive label to form one-third of all samples, so as to reduce label imbalance.
 The upsampling was performed for a training set only.
-Following this process, we obtained a training set with 52338 samples and a test set with 4586 samples.
-In the infidelity evaluation experiment, we trained a collection of five differently initialised models with two hidden layers of 32 neurons each on the training set for 100 epochs using the AdamW optimizer and averaged the results for these models.
-Our models reached an average accuracy of $0.81 \pm 0.003$ and AUC of $0.76 \pm 0.003$ on the test set.